Rupert Murdoch's Fox abandons Time Warner takeover bid

 "This significant return of capital underscores the company's ongoing commitment to disciplined capital allocation and returning value to shareholders in a meaningful way," Murdoch said in a statement, referring to the buyback plan.

-(Additional reporting by Liana Baker, Ross Kerber and Lehar Maan; Editing by Maju Samuel, Andrew Hay and Bernard Orr)
+(Reporting By Jennifer Saba in New York and Lehar Maan in Bangalore; Editing by Maju Samuel, Andrew Hay and Bernard Orr)